 Change of preferred name

-Counseling and Psychological Services (CPS) offers a wide range of counseling and mental health services to support you around academic, personal, career and health-related concerns.
-You may request to work with a counselor experienced in working with trans and gender non-conforming and/or request to work with a queer-identified UHS counselor if helpful.
+Counseling and Psychological Services (CAPS) offers a wide range of counseling and mental health services to support you around academic, personal, career, and health-related concerns, while also addressing your gender-related needs.

 Social Services provides mental health counseling and support around substance use and dependence, intimate partner violence, sexual assault and harassment, nutrition, pregnancy, sexual health, and medical concerns/conditions, while also creating space to navigate concerns related to your gender identity.